 The Lord's Prayer

-In the moments when you feel unsure of what or how to pray, consider lifting up the prayer that Jesus taught his disciples to offer—the Lord's Prayer.
+In the moments when you feel unsure of what or how to pray, consider lifting up the prayer of thanksgiving that Jesus taught his disciples to offer—the Lord's Prayer.
 Well known to many, this prayer offers us a guide for addressing God.
 It begins with an acknowledgment of who God is and a petition that our lives be lived out according to God's plans.
 It gives thanks for the provisions—the daily bread—and grace and forgiveness that God gives us and asks for the strength to follow God's generous and compassionate example in our own lives.

 Prayer is a key spiritual practice for a reason.
 No matter the season or circumstances of our lives, we are able and encouraged to lift up our voices to our Creator.
 Our God desires to know us, deeply and personally.
 Prayer enables us to share our hopes, worries, and thoughts with God, and to hear God's guidance and comfort in return.